Best Alto-/Baritone Horns 2026

 • • Gold brass bell delivers a warm, resonant, and projecting tone.

-• • Lightcase with fibreglass shell provides excellent protection during transport.
+• • Lightcase with fiberglass shell provides excellent protection and portability.

 CONS